larsmoa/Quants/README.md

 Note that care should be taken when combining (through arithmetic) quantities with different units.
 It is e.g. perfectly legal and possible to combine quanties of different units, but equal dimensions (e.g. "meter" and "feet").
-Computations such as "5.0*m"*"0.5*ft" are one example of this.
+Computations such as "5.0 m ** 0.5 ft" are one example of this.
 Although perfectly valid, the framework currently does not (out of the box) support converting this to e.g. "m^2".

 Adding or subtracting quantities of different units are naturally not support - even